This tutorial guides how to set up your project using the iOS SDK.

 - Value: "This app requires the use of the microphone to join a conference"

 - Privacy - Camera Usage Description.

 - Value: "This app requires the use of the camera to join a conference"

 After creating your project, install the SDK using either Cocoapods, Carthage, Swift Package Manager, or install the SDK manually.
 We recommend using the Swift Package Manager because it offers the package management capability that is built-in with Xcode and does not require any third-party tools.
 For instructions on installing the SDK using Cocoapods, Carthage, or manually, see Installing the SDK.

 The Swift Package Manager is a tool for automating the process of downloading, compiling, and linking dependencies.
-The Swift Package Manager is supported in SDK 3.4.0 and later versions.

 Add Packages…to add package dependency.